 Whether you’re a Parisian by birth or by heart, there’s bound to be a place you’ve never seen in Paris.
-Here’s our to-do list of things to see and do at least once in your life in the City of Light.
-Take tea at the Grand Mosque, stroll along the quays, visit a museum… there’s no shortage of things to do!
+Here’s our to-do list of things to see and do at least once in your life in the capital.
+Take tea at the Grand Mosque, stroll along the quays, visit a museum… There’s no shortage of things to do.
+Follow the guide – you’ve got your work cut out for you!

 Montmartre is certainly one of Paris’s most charming districts.
 Its hilly streets, Sacré Coeur basilica and unique view of Paris have always made it a favorite spot for artists.
 To soak up the magic of this place in an original way, why not take part in a guided tour?
 Here’s one that’s well worth the detour!
-To progress through the story told by the guide, you’ll have to solve puzzles and riddles.
-Fun, isn’t it?
+To progress in the story told by the guide, you’ll have to solve puzzles and enigmas.
+How’s that for fun?

 📍Location: 59 boulevard de Clichy, 75009

 The Sainte-Chapelle is certainly one of France’s most beautiful royal chapels.
 Its stained glass windows, whose color changes with the light, depict 1113 scenes from the Old and New Testaments.
 A jewel in the crown of French heritage, well worth the detour!
-Get ready to be amazed!
+Prepare to be amazed!

 📍Location: 10 Boulevard du Palais, 75001

 Abandoned by the kings of France towards the end of the 14ᵉ centuries, the Conciergerie became a prison and then a revolutionary court.
 A veritable theater of the French Revolution, it housed protesters and sovereigns alike… like Queen Marie-Antoinette.
-A piece of French history you’ll want to discover!
+A piece of French history that you must discover!

 📍Location: 2 boulevard du Palais, 75001 Paris